 From jazz to classical to world music – for me they are all one style, one language.

 Matt leads a diversified career in double bass performance, having achieved recognition worldwide for his work in classical, jazz, folk, and theatrical performance in over 20 countries.
 He has had critical acclaim from concerts and recordings in publications such as The Strad, Gramophone, Fanfare, Amercian Record Guide, The Times, Guardian, The Sunday Herald, Jazz in Europe, Irish Times, Chamber Music Magazine, ABC (Spain), and Cuadernos de Jazz (Spain).
 Matt is the professor of double bass at Berklee Valencia and was the founder of the jazz bass department at the Consevatorio Superior de Valencia.
-He has played with the jazz greats such as Bob Mintzer, Terri Lyne Carrington, Mike Mainieri, Jorge Pardo, Dave Samuels, Mike Mossman, Steve Brown, Clark Terry, Claudio Ragazzi, and Victor Mendoza.
+He has played with the jazz greats such as Bob Mintzer, Terri Lyne Carrington, Victor Wooten, Mike Mainieri, Jorge Pardo, Dave Samuels, Mike Mossman, Steve Bailey, Clark Terry, Claudio Ragazzi, and Victor Mendoza.
 In 2008, Matt won first prize with his duo at the UPV Jazz competition in Valencia, Spain and currently works with his jazz ensembles, Bron, JPMB and Duo Baker/Zambelli amongst other projects.

 Originally from Sioux City, Iowa, Matthew Baker began his professional career on the double bass at the early age of 13 with the Sioux City Symphony Orchestra, first as section and later as principal double bass.
 He has been a student of Gary Karr, James VanDemark, William Ritchie, Corin Long, Duncan McTier, Jiri Hudec, and Rodney Slatford among others.
 He holds a Bachelor of Music from the Royal Northern College of Music in Manchester, UK, and a Postgraduate Diploma from the Royal Academy of Music in London, UK.